kaustubhbhavsar/nyc-taxi-trip-duration-prediction/README.md

 <!-- Final Notes -->
 ## Final Notes

 Ensure that all the necessary dependencies and libraries are installed.
-Refer to the "Requirements" section in the documentation for a complete list of required libraries and their versions.
+Refer to the <a href="requirements.txt">requirements.txt</a> file for a complete list of required libraries and their versions.

 Please note that certain files within this project necessitate the usage of Hopsworks.
 Additionally, an API key for Weights & Biases is required.
 To proceed with experimentation on a local setup, kindly create an API key and provide it either as a string or through files.